You are here

 Q: How is the population served number figured for public libraries?

-A: The number served is based on 1) the 2010 census figures 2) the Legal Service Area served documented in the Establishment Document on file with the State Library.
+A: The number served from Colorado's Public Library Annual Report that is based on 1) the 2020 census figures 2) the Legal Service Area served documented in the Establishment Document on file with the State Library.
 If a library entity is serving those who are not served, or is serving those in unincorporated areas, then that population will be divided proportionally among the library governing entities that have agreements with other governing entities to provide service and provide financial support in this effort.

 Q: How is the population served number figured for academic libraries?